 - Rule of Glamorous: No reason is given that the green part of Azul's tail feathers turn pink after Ro puts them on her dress (other than parts of the dress are pink).
 Or how Tika's trunk spray turns into sparkles on the dress.

-- Speaks Fluent Animal: Ro, although Ariana takes advantage of this in her scheme.
+- Speaks Fluent Animal: Ro can speak with any animal.
+Ariana takes advantage of this in her scheme.

 - True Blue Femininity: Danielle's dress is blue on the overdress (with a pink petticoat), and Ro's standout dress is mostly light blue.

-- Villain Song: Ariana sings about the scheming and murdering she did to eventually get revenge on the royal family.
+- Villain Song: Ariana's song "Love is for Peasants", is about the scheming and murdering she did to eventually get revenge on the royal family.